Telecommunication-Telemedia-Assessment/mitmprobe_validation_dataset/README.md

 * where `*active_probe` are all collected information of our active probing client (stalling, quality changes, ...), `*analyzed` summarized our man-in-the-middle-probe report (just available if measurement uses proxy) and `*meta` are just some meta data for the specific youtube video
+* we do not stored in our data-set encrypted pcap files to reducing file size

 You can find a first starting point for analysis in our ipython3 notebook